JiangWeixian/rfcs/projects/001-draft.md

 │       └── DRAFT-000-rss.md
 ```

-Drafts rfc is very early stage of project feature, maybe implemented in the feature, or un-active.
+Drafts rfc is very early stage of project feature, maybe implemented in the feature, or inactive.
 Save it into draft folder

 Draft template should much short.
-Only contain `meta` `Summary` `Basic example` `Motivation`.
+Only contain `meta` `Summary` `Basic example` `Motivation` `Reason`.
 It's better to give ref links that inspires you.

 # Motivation